 6. Efforts conducted in tiers 1 and 2 will be managed directly by OSWER and funded under CERCLA authority.

-7. Efforts conducted in tiers 3 thru 7 have been delegated to the Office of Water, in conjunction with appropriate program offices.
+7. Efforts conducted in tiers 3 thru 7 have been delegated to OW, in conjunction with appropriate program offices.
 In particular, OANR will manage the development of a study plan for tier 4.
-Funding for efforts in tiers 3 thru 7 will be from a special appropriation which has been referred to as "The National Dioxin Study".